-Using the Functional Nutrition Matrix to determine context—the history and environment in which IBS arose for each woman, the agents which cause the symptoms flare and the interventions that truly enable internal healing to occur.
+Paying heed to the context of the IBS—the history and environment in which the illness arose for each woman, the diet and lifestyle factors that cause the symptoms to flare, and the interventions that truly enable internal healing to occur.

 Once you know the context, you can confidently move in the direction of root cause resolution instead of just chasing symptoms.

-The Functional Nutrition Matrix is the focus of Reframe Nutrition.
-It’s THE tool that will make your practice Functional, and Reframe Nutrition is the ONLY place to learn it.
+The tool you need to determine(and to make your practice Functional!) is called the Functional Nutrition Matrix.
+It’s THE tool that will make your practice Functional, and Functional Nutrition Lab is the ONLY place to learn it.